 Hollywood Road is a busy road with lots of shops, cafes, restaurants.
 Walk on the side streets and explore this cool part of Hong Kong.

 During my stay in Hong Kong, I spent some time with Dutch and French friends who are expats there.
 We had interesting conversations about life as an expat, cultural differences, and more.
 Here are some interesting facts that I learned.

 Hong Kong has a large expatriate community which makes it exciting and multicultural.
 It’s a great city for young professionals to move to and develop their careers, as well as their international social life.
 An expat friend described life in Hong Kong as, ‘University days fun but with money.’

-It also provides comfort, good international schools, and more, making it easier to adapt than other neighbouring cities.
+Hong Kong also provides comfort, good international schools, members clubs options and a lifestyle that makes it easier to adapt than other neighbouring cities.

 A mini Manhattan

 The commercial and financial areas of Hong Kong Island remind me of Manhattan, with skyscrapers, busy shopping centres, street food and many people.